sivrit/subclipse-helper/README.md

  - A plug-in containing the Scala runtime 2.9.0.
 This could be provided by [Scala IDE](http://www.scala-ide.org/) or scala-library from http://scala-tools.org/.

 ## TODO
-By order of priority:

  - Using maven to fetch the dependencies.
  - Optimize the SVN crawler
- - Avoid some useless SVN switch
+ - Add some more tests (tricky since it will require to mock Subclise and Eclipse APIs).